jax-ml/jax/docs/101/state.md

 Refs also interact with automatic differentiation: you can plumb values out of backward passes, accumulate gradients in place across microbatches, and differentiate with respect to ref arguments.
-That material lives with {ref}`jax-301-refs`.
+That material is covered in {ref}`jax-301-refs`.

 ## Next steps